sopra-fs23-group-20/server/README.md

 ## Roadmap
--Our web application is mostly mobile-friendly, but some pages may still require improvements in scaling for optimal viewing on different devices.
+* Our web application is mostly mobile-friendly, but some pages may still require improvements in scaling for optimal viewing on different devices.
--

 ## Authors and acknowledgment
 * **Jamo Sharif** - *Main Tasks Here* - [Github](https://github.com/JSha91)